mgechev/blog.mgechev.com/_drafts/angular2-first-impressions.md

 - Viewports
 - ---------

+### Quick FAQ:

+*Similar to React?
+Does that mean that we have to inline our markup inside the directives we define?*<br>
+You can but you don't have to.
+You can use inline templates or external files (just like using `template` and `templateUrl` in AngularJS 1.x.x).

+*Does that mean that I need to change the design of the whole app, i.e. turn each controller to a directive of type component?*<br>
+No, you don't have to change the design of your app.
+In order to make the transition even smoother you can use the ["Container component pattern"](http://jaysoo.ca/2015/03/30/container-component-pattern-in-angular-1/)

+*Do I have to rewrite everything I already have?*<br>
+Very likely, but if you've structured your application properly (i.e. followed my style guide), you'd be able to completely reuse at least your services.

 ## Now Two-Way data-binding

 One of the things AngularJS 1.x was loved about was the two-way data-binding using `ng-model`.
 Well, it is dropped in v2.0.
-Initially it might seems a bit weird, crazy and frustrating but it is actually a really good thing.
+Initially it might seems a bit weird, crazy and frustrating but it is actually a really good thing, do not be heartbroken.
 Removing the two-way data-binding leads to:

 - More explicit data-flow
 - No circular dependencies between bindings (so no TTL of the `$digest`)
-- Performance
+- Better performance
   - The digest loop could be run only once
-  - We can create apps, which are friendly to immutable data, which allows us to make further optimizations (for more information take a look at my talk at `ng-vegas`)
+  - We can create apps, which are friendly to immutable/observable models, which allows us to make further optimizations (for more information about immutable data take a look at [my talk at `ng-vegas`](http://www.ng-vegas.org/) or this great [post by Victor Savkin](http://victorsavkin.com/post/110170125256/change-detection-in-angular-2), a core member of the AngularJS team)

+### Quick FAQ:

+*Does that mean that we'll do a lot of manual work building forms?*<br>
+No. AngularJS 2.0 has a great [forms module](http://angularjs.blogspot.com/2015/03/forms-in-angular-2.html).

+*So AngularJS 2.0 is basically ReactJS implemented by Google?*<br>
+No. The binding mechanism is completely different, it provides wider functionality than React (AngularJS 2.0 is lighter compared to AngularJS 1.x but still provides built-in directives, dependency injection, different components, etc.).
+This does not mean that you should drop using React and wait for AngularJS 2.0, for example in a project I started a few weeks ago I choose to use ReactJS instead.
+It completely depends on the application you are going to build and the business goals you have.

+*Single directional data flow...We can use Flux then?*<br>
+Yes you can!
+I'd even recommend to use Flux!
+Here is one more [great post by Victor Savkin about using Flux with AngularJS](http://victorsavkin.com/post/99998937651/building-angular-apps-using-flux-architecture).

 ## WebComponents

-In the core of AngularJS 2.0 are embedded the web standards.
-The "new directives" have their own shadow-root.
-I'm one of the fens of the Shadow DOM, mostly because of the encapsulation it provides.
+<blockquote class="twitter-tweet" lang="en"><p>Angular v2 doesn&#39;t seem like a &quot;framework&quot;, but more like a library that sits on top of the web standards.
+And this my friends, is awesome.</p>&mdash; Adam Bradley (@adamdbradley) <a href="https://twitter.com/adamdbradley/status/565518739056373763">February 11, 2015</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Real Modules